gitops-tools/image-updater/README.md

 # image-hooks ![Go](https://github.com/bigkevmcd/image-hooks/workflows/Go/badge.svg)

-A micro-service for updating Git Repos when a Quay image hook is received.
+A micro-service for updating Git Repos when a hook is received indicating that a new image has been pushed from an image repository.

+This supports receiving hooks from Docker and Quay.io.

 ## WARNING